imzqqq/chat/website/spec/content/client-server-api/modules/end_to_end_encryption.md

 is the concatenation of:

 -   The string `MATRIX_KEY_VERIFICATION_SAS|`.
--   The Chat ID of the user who sent the `m.key.verification.start` message, followed by `|`.
+-   The Matrix ID of the user who sent the `m.key.verification.start` message, followed by `|`.
 -   The Device ID of the device which sent the `m.key.verification.start` message, followed by `|`.
 -   The public key from the `m.key.verification.key` message sent by the device which sent the `m.key.verification.start` message, followed by `|`.
--   The Chat ID of the user who sent the `m.key.verification.accept` message, followed by `|`.
+-   The Matrix ID of the user who sent the `m.key.verification.accept` message, followed by `|`.
 -   The Device ID of the device which sent the `m.key.verification.accept` message, followed by `|`.